spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 Each widget displays:
 * % Workload allocation.
 * % Total allocation (including headroom).
-Total workload allocation percentage (includes only running pods, running headroom pods, and running DaemonSets pods that are scheduled on Ocean nodes).
+Total workload allocation percentage (includes only running pods, running headroom pods, and running DaemonSets pods scheduled on Ocean nodes).

 To view more details:
 * Click an item on the legend above the graph to turn its associated curve on or off.